This vignette provides a brief introduction to the

 pack_dur_min = "minimum_dur",

-pack_dur_usual = "usual_duration_new", # This is the new column
+pack_dur_usual = "usual_duration_new", # New column

 pack_dur_max = "maximum_dur",